Brian Jaffee

 Chief Financial Officer

-As Director of Finance, Teri is responsible for ensuring the integrity of the financial information of the Foundation and directs and coordinates the Foundation’s financial affairs according to accounting principles and government regulations.
-Her responsibilities include monitoring the investment portfolio, developing annual operating budgets, preparing financial statements and tax reporting forms, and handling benefit administration.
-She also lends a financial lens to the grant-making process.
+As Chief Financial Officer, Teri is responsible for ensuring the integrity of the financial information of the Foundation and directs and coordinates the Foundation’s financial affairs according to accounting principles and government regulations.
+Her responsibilities include monitoring the investment portfolio, developing annual operating budgets, preparing financial statements and tax reporting forms, ensuring the Foundation is compliant with IRS and other regulations, and handling benefit administration.
+She also lends a financial lens to the grant-making process and helps set the Foundation’s strategic direction.

 Prior to joining the Foundation in July 2018, Teri worked as the Vice President of Operations and Chief Financial Officer for ArtsWave.
 She operated in a variety of financial leadership roles within ArtsWave beginning in 1993 including concurrently serving as the Finance Director for the Taft Museum of Art for the first fourteen years of her career in the arts.
 Teri began her career with KPMG leaving the firm as an audit manager and continues to maintain an active CPA license.

-She currently serves on the board of Cincinnati Works and Ursulines of Cincinnati Charitable Trust and the Finance Committee for Saint Ursula Academy.
-She has volunteered as a member of the Executive Board of the Ohio Society of CPA’s, the Ohio Society of CPA’s Foundation, and the Greater Cincinnati Foundation Finance Committee and is a graduate of Leadership Cincinnati.
+She currently serves on the board of the Ursulines of Cincinnati Charitable Trust and both the Finance and Investment committees for Saint Ursula Academy.
+She has volunteered as a board member of Cincinnati Works, the Executive Board of the Ohio Society of CPA’s, and the Ohio Society of CPA’s Foundation.
+She has also served as a member of the Greater Cincinnati Foundation Finance Committee and is a graduate of Leadership Cincinnati.
 She and her husband Mike have a son and two daughters.

 Director of Impact Assessment